So – you’re thinking of protecting that precious bundle of fur – while at the same time protecting your wallet from an unforeseen tragic turn?

-Humans have insurance and medical plans (thanks MSP!), so why shouldn’t pets?
+Humans have insurance and medical plans, so why shouldn’t pets?
 Seems like these days, pet insurance companies have been cropping up like weeds.
-Just the other day, I just got a flyer in the mail for HBC Pet insurance.
-The BAY (yes, the department store) is now getting into the pet insurance business.
-I guess it’s pretty lucrative business for the insurance companies.

 One HUGE tip to remember to save money with pet insurance is to START EARLY!
 Get your puppy or kitten on pet insurance sooner rather than later because the older your pet gets, the more expensive the monthly premiums are AND the higher likelihood that more and more illnesses will be “pre-existing”.
 Basically, if your dog or cat was diagnosed with allergies early on, then whichever pet insurance company you choose will not cover your pet for allergies.

 A year ago, after paying $1,500 for multiple vet bills in the span of one month, I thought “that’s it **** – I need to get some pet insurance!”
 I, like most owners, don't want to put themselves in that awful position of having to decide between a huge hit to my chequing account (or even worse – a credit card balance) and my precious furball.
 That's why I shopped around to get the best coverage for a monthly premium that wouldn't bankrupt me.

 But Wait… Do I Even Need Pet Insurance?!

 I’m biased because I have it, but pet insurance can be a great choice to protect your furry friend in the worst case scenario.
 Unless you have thousands of dollars lying around to cover an emergency vet visit, pet insurance should be on your must-have list for any pet.